deanwampler/factorie-workshop/README.md

 Because of the size of the dataset used for the exercises, a compressed Zip file is provided, which you need to expand.
 In the root directory for the workshop, you should find the following file, `factorie-workshop-data.zip`.

-Unzip that file in this directory.
+Unzip the file in workshop's root directory.
 It will create a new directory named `data`.
 On *nix-like machines, you can run the `zip` command from the shell:

 ```shell
 unzip factorie-workshop-data.zip